parkji30/netlify/content/talk/CompressionBBWS/index.md

 ---
 title: Compression Algorithms For Balloon Borne Telescopes
-event: 2021
+event: Scientific Ballooning Workshop
 event_url: "https://balloontech.umn.edu/"

-location: University of Minnesota
+location: TBD
 #   address:
-# street: 116 Church Street S.E.
+#   street: 450 Serra Mall
-# city: Minneapolis, Mn 55455
+#   city: Stanford
+#   region: CA
+#   postcode: '94305'
 #   country: United States

 summary: The efficiency and advantages toward the use of Compression Algorithms.
 abstract: Astronomical instrumentation has grown tremendously in their capabilitiesfor  capturing  high  quality  science  images;  however,  these  advancements  areoffset by another problem- the limitation in the bandwidth.
 Progress in astro-nomical research demonstrates that the compression of crucial data is becomingincreasingly important.
 Such a clear example lies in balloon-borne telescopes,such as BlastTNG and SuperBIT.
 Being able to look at multiple science imagesduring the flight is crucial to evaluate payload performance and debug any in-evitable problems.
 The use of compression algorithms proves to be an effective solution  in  obtaining  multiple  images  while  retaining  the  high  quality  resolu-tions our cameras capture.